California's mallard population is in decline

 California is unusual compared with the rest of the nation in that the majority of mallards that are harvested here hatched here, rather than coming from the "Duck Factory" Prairie Pothole Region of the central United States and Canada.

-In addition, our ducks don’t tend to leave in the winter: According to research, 96% of mallards that hatch here are harvested here.
+In addition, our mallards don't tend to leave in the winter: According to research, of California mallards that are harvested, 96% are harvested here.
 Oregon gets 3%.

 - The Sacramento Valley has experienced a substantial loss of breeding habitat, fueled in part by significant changes in agricultural practices.

-- Water is being deliberately withheld from the Lower Klamath National Wildlife Refuge, which has become a crisis.
-Lower Klamath – when it has water – is not only a significant breeding area, but also a molting area, which is critical for California’s mallards.
+- Water is being deliberately withheld from the Lower Klamath National Wildlife Refuge, and drought is making the situation even worse.
+The refuge is in a state of crisis.
+Lower Klamath – when it has water – is not only a significant breeding area, but also a molting area, which is critical for California's mallards.

 - Water diversion measurement requirements and mosquito abatement limit the availability of summer brood water in many parts of the state.